 Our History and Mission

 The Beth Israel Deaconess Medical Center Harvard Psychiatry Residency Training Program provides residents with strong clinical training in all areas of psychiatry and robust opportunities for academic exploration and professional development.
-BIDMC has a distinguished history of training leaders in psychiatry for the past several decades, and has been a core institution of the Harvard-Longwood Psychiatry Residency Training Program, together with Massachusetts Mental Health Center and Brigham and Women’s Hospital since 1994.
+BIDMC has a distinguished history of training leaders in psychiatry for the past several decades, and has been a core institution of the Harvard-Longwood Psychiatry Residency Training Program since 1994.
 In June of 2017, the first PGY1 class for the new BIDMC-Harvard program began their work in our program.
 We are excited for the opportunity to continue to utilize our clinical and academic strengths to produce the next generation of doctors at the forefront of psychiatry.

 We believe that psychiatrists, regardless of area of practice, should be fluent in both traditional and emerging models of mental illness, including the neuroscience that is currently shaping new paradigms and will lead psychiatry into the future.
 All residents will be exposed to patients from the entire spectrum of those with mental illness, whether in relation to age, ethnicity, culture, religion, nationality, sexual orientation, gender identity, or socioeconomic means.
 They will work in multidisciplinary teams with other mental health specialties in settings that represent the gamut of treatment options currently available to those with mental illness, including inpatient, outpatient, partial-hospital, emergency department, inpatient consultation, and collaborative care, and the must have experience in both private and public systems.